Mrtn-Omwenga/spectral-lantern/README.md

 This command deploys a test smart contract to the local network.
 The contract is located in `packages/hardhat/contracts` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/hardhat/deploy` to deploy the contract to the network.
 You can also customize the deploy script.

 4. On a third terminal, start your NextJS app:
+// run
+node -v
+to make sure your node version is 18, if not run nvm install 18 after your node version is 18, then run yarn start as the below says
 ```
 yarn start

 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the contract component or the example ui in the frontend.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.